What happens during and after the liquidation of a company in Dubai, Abu Dhabi, Sharjah, UAE?

 Companies even try to enter a voluntary state is the director wishes to eliminate any potential risks to the creditors.
 For this purpose, an official termed as insolvency practitioner is appointed.
 The process generally is not court led, and therefore, the director can enjoy the freedom to appoint this official.

 What happens after insolvent liquidation in Dubai, Abu Dhabi, Sharjah, UAE?

 After the company getting indulged in the process of insolvent liquidation, shareholders vote on that if they want to pass a ‘winding-up resolution’ and place the country into voluntary liquidation.
 This winding-up resolution is then sent to the Companies House within fifteen days from the voting day by shareholders.
 At least 75% of votes are required to decide whether a liquidator will be appointed to continue the liquidation process.
-Assets of the company are then evaluated and realised among the creditors.
+Assets of the company are then evaluated and realized among the creditors.
 Whereabouts related to business during the working days of the director and other relevant information of the director is investigated for any wrongful or illegal ideas.